stefanpantic/find-your-way/README.md

  * Changed some functions related to colision to have consistent argument types,
  * Removed unused function in eRG::View,
  * Fixed a bug that caused moving models to dissapear,
- * Made modifications to gravity in eRG::View.
+ * Made modifications to gravity in eRG::View,
+ * Added first level,
+ * Added screen gif.